-Larry’s driving force comes from nearly 40 years of experience as a CPA and financial professional, combined with his personal dedication to serving families, busy professionals and business owners in his community.
+Larry’s driving force comes from more than 40 years of experience as a CPA and financial professional, combined with his personal dedication to serving families, busy professionals and business owners in his community.
 His ongoing mission at SAGEbroadview is to provide clients with the planning, execution and oversight needed to build and sustain the rich life they envision.

 Larry and co-partner Sheri Iannetta Cupo founded SAGEbroadview in 2014 by combining their independent practices – Larry’s BroadView Financial Planning and Sheri’s SAGE Advisory Group – into a unified force.

 Throughout his financial career, Larry has enjoyed working closely with business owners and their families, after having served as Chief Financial Officer for two privately owned companies himself.
 He began focusing on business owners when he was a Private Business Group manager with international accounting firm KPMG.
 There, and for two decades later as a partner in a local CPA firm, he concentrated on financial reporting and tax planning for middle-market companies and their family owners.